icostan/the-hard-way/bitcoin/bitcoin-address.md

 # The hard way series - Bitcoin: private key, public key, address

-The article is all about two ways of generating a Bitcoin address: the hard way using simple math and the easy way using an existing bitcoin library.
+This article is all about two ways of generating a Bitcoin address: the hard way using simple math and the easy way using an existing Bitcoin library.

 ## A. The hard way

-In this section I am going to use simple math functions like addition and multiplication to generate a valid Bitcoin address starting from a number, the private key and working calculating everything all the way up to public key and final Bitcoin address.
+In this section I am going to use simple math functions like addition and multiplication to generate a valid Bitcoin address starting from a number, the private key and calculating everything all the way up to public key and final Bitcoin address.

 ### TL;DR;